 Whenever firearms are being handled, an incident can occur if the firearm is not handled responsibly.
 Preventing hunting incidents depends on knowing and understanding firearms, and handling them skillfully and safely.
 Responsible hunters practice safe habits until they become second nature.

-- +1 Keep your finger outside the trigger guard until ready to shoot.
+- Keep your finger outside the trigger guard until ready to shoot.
 This is the best way to prevent an accidental discharge.